 Expert advice to help reduce the impact of your project

-Sustainability and design expert Gary Clark chairs the RIBA Sustainable Futures Group and is the regional leader of science and technology at the London studio of global architecture and planning company HOK.
-Gary explains what you need to know to reduce the carbon footprint of your project.
+Wondering how to reduce the carbon footprint of your self-build?
+Sustainability and design expert Gary Clark, who chairs the RIBA Sustainable Futures Group and is the regional leader of science and technology at the London studio of global architecture and planning company HOK, share some expert advice.

 What contributes to a self-build project’s carbon footprint?